 “Yeeessss!
 There’s going to be another Fortnite Day!”
-I heard a child exclaim in the hallway of my kids’ school earlier this week.
+I heard a child exclaim in the hallway of my kids’ school last month.
 Confused, I turned to a teacher for an explanation.
 He responded “I think they mean snow day...”
 The kids were eagerly anticipating yet another giant storm (yes, we live in Minnesota and yes, there are snow days in April) and their re-brand of the day presumably reflected their plans.

 Whether it is a snowday, weekday, or weekend - kids across the country fill a lot of their free time with gaming.
 Despite it being such a popular pastime though (over 90% of children and teens in the U.S. play video games), parents are often ambivalent about its impact.
 As children grab the controllers and settle in, many worry that they will start choosing gaming over everything else.